 Crochet pushes me outside my comfort zone – as an introvert that rarely socialises, I need to challenge myself to stay connected with the world outside my immediate sphere.
-Writing this blog, creating tutorials and sharing my experiences with the wider world I hope will inspire others to step outside their comfort zones and try something new.
+Writing Confessions of a Yarnoholic, creating tutorials and sharing my experiences with the wider world I hope will inspire others to step outside their comfort zones and try something new.

 “The Waiting Place” reference from the Dr Seuss’ book ‘Oh the Places You’ll Go!’ .

 To simplify compliance with data protection rules, at this time, comments on this site are not enabled.
 That may change at some point.
 In the meantime, I am very active on Facebook, Twitter and Instagram and look forward to engaging with y’all on those channels. 🙂